 The Tartan Emergency Support Fund was established through the generosity of alumni, friends of the university, Undergraduate Student Senate, Graduate Student Assembly, and student organizations to provide enrolled CMU students with emergency funds to assist with unforeseeable expenses related to the disruption of the COVID-19 pandemic.
 The purpose of this fund is to cover unexpected circumstances needing immediate assistance, such as moving expenses, rent, food, medication, and other personal health and safety needs.
 Tuition costs are not eligible for TESF grants.
 The Tartan Emergency Support fund does not require repayment; however, students receiving these funds are responsible for any potential tax implications.
 This fund supplements the existing Emergency Student Loan (ESL) program administered by the Office of the Dean of Students.
-Both of these fund options will utilize the existing ESL form to receive and process requests.
-The ESL form is being used for student convenience allowing 24/7 submission and tracking of TESF requests.
+Both of these funding options use the Student Emergency Support Funding Request form to receive and process requests.

 To apply, complete the electronic Student Emergency Support Funding Request form noting any COVID-19 specific impact.
 Please call the Office of the Dean of Students at 412-268-2075 to speak with a staff member if you have questions or need assistance completing the form.